BryantGazcon/Intro-To-Ruby/Array/notes.md

 # Things to remember
 - there are two things to take into account when working with arrays.
 The first thing is that some methods mutate the caller.
 For instance the pop method mutates the caller/object which in this case would be an array because this method is modifying the array.
 The second thing to take into account is methods that dont mutate the caller, in this instance methods such as select dont modify the original array, meaning that you must create a new variable and set it equal to the array.method to get the new array
+- always remember to ask yourself, " is this method returning new data, or is the original data being modified?"

 # Modifying Arrays
 - to take the last item off an array permanently we can use pop method